Here’s the twitter friendly version of the ketogenic diet.

 Any “diet” can help you lose weight provided it does one thing – Creates a caloric deficit.

 If weight loss (or gain for that matter) is your goal than calories matter.
 To lose fat you need to eat less energy then your body expends.
 If you want to gain weight you need to eat a caloric surplus.
 You can’t beat the law of thermodynamics… it’s science, literally.

 Eating carbs doesn’t make you fat.
 Eating fat doesn’t make you fat.
-Eating protein doesn’t make you fat.
+Heck, eating protein doesn’t make you fat.
 The primary thing that leads to weight and fat gain is eating more calories than your body expends over an extended period.